-Trees for Cities is the only charity working on an international scale specialising in planting urban trees, providing volunteering opportunities to bring local people together and inspiring children to grow and eat good food.
+Trees for Cities is the only charity working on an international scale to create greener cities.
+We strengthen communities through volunteering opportunities and inspire children to grow and eat good food.

-Since 1993, we have engaged over 70,000 people to plant over 600,000 urban trees in parks, streets, schools and housing estates across the UK, as well as internationally, revitalising these areas and improving the lives of the people that live in them.
+Since 1993, Trees for Cities has engaged over 70,000 people to transform their local parks, streets, estates and schools by planting trees in cities across the UK and overseas -revitalising these areas and improving the lives of the people who live in them.

 “I always say it was a pub conversation that got out of hand.
 The co-founders – Jake, Jane, Bin and I – were depressed by the lack of green in grey areas.
 We were all partygoers so fundraising for tree planting by partying seemed logical – and it worked.
 I’m incredibly proud.”